yjie2366/dtf-docs/docs/source/config_file.rst

 A Configuration File Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a configuration file example for a workflow that combines two different components, which are named as ``scale`` and ``letkf`` respectively.
+This is a configuration file example for a workflow that combines two different components, which are named as ``foo`` and ``bar`` respectively.
 We assume that all the PnetCDF data files are stored under the directory ``data/``.
 During the workflow execution, two groups of different PnetCDF files will be used for transferring data between the coupled components, one group of them is the *analysis* file, and the other group is the *history* file.
 Two I/O sessions will be performed on the *analysis* file, while the file will be ignored by DTF if its name or path contains "060000" substring.